Skip to main content

 Slack Notification with Rendered Image for High Latency in Business Engines.

-The Image Render Microservice, a highlight of our 3.4.0 release, redefines BI alerting by dynamically generating images based on real-time data.
-Using Grafana dashboard variables, it renders visual content—such as panel screenshots—that reflect the exact state of your metrics at the moment an alert is triggered.
+The Image Render Microservice, a standout feature of our 3.4.0 release, redefines BI alerting by generating images based on real-time data.
+Leveraging Grafana dashboard variables, it creates visual content—like panel screenshots—that capture the exact state of your metrics when an alert triggers.

 Key Benefits for Business Intelligence

-• Dynamic Visuals: Generate images tailored to specific alert conditions using real-time data and dashboard variables.
+• Dynamic Visuals: Create images tailored to specific alert conditions using real-time data and dashboard variables.

-• Rich Context: Include Grafana panel screenshots in notifications for a visual snapshot of critical issues, such as high latency or sales performance drops.
+• Rich Context: Embed Grafana panel screenshots in notifications for instant visual insights into issues like high latency or sales drops.

-• Seamless Integration: Pair with Node-RED workflows to deliver rendered images to Slack or other communication platforms effortlessly.
+• Seamless Integration: Combine with Node-RED workflows to send rendered images to Slack or other platforms effortlessly.

-This feature ensures that alerts are not just text-based but provide immediate visual insights, enabling teams to assess and act on BI events faster.
+This feature ensures alerts go beyond text, offering immediate visual context to help teams assess and respond to BI events faster.

-Node-RED Workflow for BI Alerting: A Closer Look
+Node-RED Workflow for BI Alerting: A Deep Dive

-We’ve designed a Node-RED flow to process BI alerts from our platform, leverage the Image Render Microservice for visual content, and send formatted notifications to Slack.
+We’ve crafted a Node-RED flow to process BI alerts from our platform, utilize the Image Render Microservice for visual content, and send formatted notifications to Slack.
 This workflow supports two scenarios:

 1. Text-Only Alerts: For quick updates on BI metrics.

-2. Image-Enhanced Alerts: For detailed context with rendered visuals, such as Grafana panel screenshots.
+2. Image-Enhanced Alerts: For detailed insights with rendered visuals, like Grafana panel screenshots.

-The flow accepts HTTP POST requests, processes payloads with dashboard variables, and incorporates error handling and debugging for reliability in BI environments.
+The flow handles HTTP POST requests, processes payloads with dashboard variables, and includes error handling and debugging for reliability in BI environments.

 Node-RED Workflow for BI Alerting with Slack Integration.